bbauska/Coursera-Bootstrap/readme.md

 Fortunately, doing responsive web design is supported by many of the modern front end web UI frameworks including Bootstrap.

-When we look at Bootstrap\'s definition on it\'s webpage it says, responsive mobile first approach.
+When we look at Bootstrap&apos;s definition on it&apos;s webpage it says, responsive mobile first approach.

 Yeah, how do we go by doing responsive web design?